Skip to content

 Clementine Chang

-Associate, OAA, LEED AP
+Senior Associate, OAA, LEED AP

-In addition, Clementine helped execute feasibility studies for Canadian Stage and offers a diversity of experience in developer, public sector and academic projects.
-She was integral to the Munk School of Global Affairs and Public Policy at the University of Toronto and the Julis Romo Rabinowitz Building and Louis A. Simpson International Building at Princeton University.
+Clementine offers a diversity of experience in developer, public sector, and academic projects.
+Throughout her time at KPMB, she has worked on projects of varying scales and typologies, such as the TIFF Bell Lightbox, the Munk School of Global Affairs at the University of Toronto, the Young Centre for the Performing Arts, and the Julis Romo Rabinowitz Building & Louis A. Simpson International Building at Princeton University.